jldust/jldust/README.md

 ## Hi friend, I'm Jennifer! 👋 🌈 👩‍💻
-My name is Jennifer Dust and I'm a fullstack dev with a passion for open source. 🥳
+My name is Jennifer and I'm a fullstack dev with a passion for open source. 🥳

 ### 😄 Pronouns
 She/Her/They/Them